Acerola, also called Barbados cherry, is a red-colored fruit that is renowned and appreciated for its high levels of vitamin C.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Acerola flowers shared by dcmevergreen under © CC BY 2.0
+Acerola flowers by dcmevergreen under © CC BY 2.0

-Acerola branch with berries shared by Tomaz Alves under © CC BY-SA 2.0
+Acerola branch with berries by Tómaz Alves under © CC BY-SA 2.0